 Cited in: Heckman (2006); Kirschenmann (2004)

 Food, Agriculture, Conservation and Trade Act of 1990 (FACTA)

 Washington DC: Government Printing Office, 1990.
 101st Congress, 2nd Session.
 S. 2334.
 “To expand the United States Department of Agriculture’s low input sustainable agriculture research and education programs, and to provide biotechnology risk assessment research, and for other purposes.”
-SARE National Project Database is online at
+SARE National Project Database (accessed 2021-12-08).

 NAL Call no: KF1692.A31 1990